dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Growth for the sake of growth is the ideology of the cancer cell.
+  The language of excitement is at best picturesque; merely.
+You must be calm before you can utter oracles.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1107 days)
+## 🌟 Experiences (1108 days)

 ### 🧮 Programming languages